kyma-project/kyma/docs/event-bus/06-01-subscription.md

 `kubectl edit crd subscriptions.eventing.kyma-project.io`

-The Event Bus reacts to the changes in the CRD, and updates the corresponding NATS-Streaming subscription accordingly.
+The Event Bus reacts to the changes in the CRD and updates the corresponding NATS-Streaming subscription accordingly.

 >**CAUTION:** The current subscription update mechanism recreates a Subscription custom resource with new specifications.
 This may result in the loss of messages delivered during the recreation process.